artsy/artsy.github.io/_posts/2018-10-23-artsy-auth.md

 author: myk
 ---

-# Everything You Ever Wanted To Know About Authentication At Artsy (But Didn't Know How To Ask)

 Hi!
-If you're reading this you're probably trying to figure out user authentication in an artsy application.
+If you're reading this you're probably trying to figure out user authentication in an Artsy application.
 Depending on what you're trying to do, you may need to set up [OAuth](https://oauth.net/2/) to allow users to log into your application by delegating authentication to gravity.
 Alternately, you may be working on an application that will only be called by other applications - in this case, you don't care about user authentication - you just